dufferzafar/interview/topics/strings/Readme.md

     - Questions
         + Number of Distinct substrings of a string
-        + Most frequent substring of length X
+        + Most frequent substring of length K
             * [SO Post](https://stackoverflow.com/questions/4484440/the-most-frequent-substring-of-length-x)

 * Prefix function